 If you’re wondering whether or not you’d be able to make day trips from Zagreb to the coast, the answer is “technically yes, but…”.

 Around Rijeka, other possibilities include Opatija, Crikvenica, and Novi Vinodolski as well as the island of Krk.
-Whether they’re worth just a day trip is up to you!
-(We’d really advise at least a one night stay.)
+Whether they’re worth visiting on just a day trip is up to you!
+(We would really advise at least a one-night stay, but preferably far longer.)

-The first step would be to visit the Zagreb Bus Terminal website and start planning your bus journey to see if it’s do-able.
-You’ll find that you can reach some of the above places direct from Zagreb.
+The first step would be to visit the Zagreb Bus Terminal website and start planning your bus journey to see whether your destination is doable in a day.
+You’ll find that you can reach some of the above places directly from Zagreb.
 However, you’ll also have more options if you travel to Rijeka first and then change buses here.